-The following guidelines should be observed in assigning scores to Item responses.
+The following guidelines should be observed in assigning scores to Item responses:

-- All Areas to Address should be included in the Item response.
-Also, responses should reflect what is important to the organisation. - In assigning a score to an Item, first decide which scoring range (e.g., 50 percent to 65 percent) is most descriptive of the organisation's achievement level as presented in the Item response.
+All Areas to Address should be included in the Item response.
+Also, responses should reflect what is important to the organisation.
+In assigning a score to an Item, first decide which scoring range (e.g., 50 percent to 65 percent) is most descriptive of the organisation's achievement level as presented in the Item response.
 "Most descriptive of the organisation's achievement level" can include some gaps in one or more of the ADLI (process) factors or the LeTCI (results) factors for the chosen scoring range.
 An organisation's achievement level is based on a holistic view of either the four process or four results factors in aggregate and not on a tallying or averaging of independent assessments against each of the four factors.
-Assigning the actual score within the chosen range requires evaluating whether the Item response is closer to the statements in the next higher or next lower scoring range. - A Process Item score of 50 percent represents an approach that meets the overall requirements of the Item, that is deployed consistently and to most work units, that has been through some cycles of improvement and learning, and that addresses the key organisational needs.
-Higher scores reflect greater achievement, demonstrated by broader deployment, significant organisational learning, and increased integration. - A Results Item score of 50 percent represents a clear indication of good levels of performance, beneficial trends, and appropriate comparative data for the results areas covered in the Item and important to the organisation's business or mission.
-Performance projections are present for some high-priority results.
-Higher scores reflect better trends and levels of performance, stronger comparative performance, and broader coverage and integration with the requirements of the business or mission.
+Assigning the actual score within the chosen range requires evaluating whether the Item response is closer to the statements in the next higher or next lower scoring range.